 Bring the bikes

 Wales has 1,200 miles of cycle paths on the National Cycle Network.
 They form long-distance National Cycle Trails which can be cycled in one go, or you can cherry-pick day and weekend sections.
 We’ve also got 331 miles of traffic-free rides which are perfect for families.
-Then there are the world-class mountain bike centres, most of which have easy trails for beginners.
+If you don't want to bring your bikes you can hire them from a number of companies.

 Self-catering cottages also offer superb value, particularly if you travel with other families: a converted barn can easily sleep a dozen or more, working out at just a few quid per person, per night.
 Bargain.

-We don't like to say 'Cheap breaks in Wales' but with memorable experiences like these why would you need to spend more?
+We don't like to say 'cheap breaks in Wales' but with memorable experiences like these why would you need to spend more?